-A-T aND Cancer risk
+A-T AND Cancer Risk

-Dr. Howard Lederman and Jenny Wright, RN
+Howard Lederman, MD, PhD and Jenny Wright, RN

 Approximately 30% of all people with A-T will develop cancer.
 Lymphomas and leukemias (lymphoid cancers) are by far the most common forms of cancer in people with A-T, especially those less than 20 years old.
-Over the age of 20, people with A-T are also susceptible to a wide variety of solid tumors; tumors that are usually seen only in much older individuals without A-T. Solid tumors may involve the breast, esophagus, stomach, liver, colon, and skin, among other organs.
+Over the age of 20, people with A-T are also susceptible to a wide variety of solid tumors that are usually seen only in much older individuals without A-T. Solid tumors may involve the breast, esophagus, stomach, liver, colon, and skin, among other organs.
 At this time, there is no way to predict which people with A-T are most likely to develop cancer.

 Screening for Lymphoid Cancers